 Who knew that the day would come when an iPhone could rival the best mirrorless camera and still have enough capacity to edit and share these videos?

 iPhones are getting more and more powerful.
-This current generation's iPhones are capable of shooting 4k videos in multiple frame-rates by using artificial intelligence amongst other things.
+This current generation's iPhones are capable of shooting 4k videos in multiple frame-rates by using artificial intelligence amongst other things such as lenses.
 It's possible to shoot Facebook and YouTube-worthy videos, and then subsequently edit them for maximum shareability on platforms like Instagram.
 With one device.
 Right in the palm of your hand.

 While it may not have been possible to do this without quality loss in the past, the applications have improved.